Your teams’ ability to adapt to change has a direct impact on your business’s bottom line.

-Unlike most other models, this model focuses on all the important factors that the change may have an influence or effect on.
+Unlike most other models, this model focuses on all the important factors that change may impact.

-While most other models represent some kind of a process or workflow, McKinsey’s model simply reminds us on all the business aspects that should be defined before the change is being implemented.
+While most other models represent some kind of a process or workflow, McKinsey’s model simply reminds us of all the business aspects that should be defined before the change strategy is implemented.

 3. ADKAR Change Management Model